 The Residency manages six clinical practices: three family medicine practices; a dermatology practice; a neuromusculoskeletal medicine practice; and a geriatric medicine practice.
 Two of the family medicine practices (Maine Dartmouth Family Practice and Family Medicine Institute) are primary outpatient training sites for resident physicians; all three offer full-spectrum primary care services.
-Each MDFMR faculty member is assigned to a practice to see his/her own panel of patients, and most share precepting duties at the two primary training sites.
+Each MDFMR faculty member is assigned to a practice to see their own panel of patients, and most share precepting duties at the two primary training sites.

 Our family medicine practices are patient-centered medical homes (PCMH); team-based care which includes psychology, social work care management, and nurse care management is a hallmark of these practices.
 They are supported by a quality specialist, and each practice has its own administrative leadership team consisting of a medical director, a practice administrator, a practice coordinator, and a clinical manager.

 Family Medicine Institute (FMI), Augusta, ME

 The FMI in Augusta is one of our two family medicine practices at which resident physicians see their own patient panel.
 A fellow will occasionally have a primary specialty continuity panel at FMI as well.
 Click here for more information about FMI.

 Maine Dartmouth Family Practice (MDFP), Waterville, ME

 MDFP is the other family medicine practice at which resident physicians see their own panel of patients.
 A fellow will occasionally have a primary specialty continuity panel at MDFP as well.
 Click here for more information about MDFP.

 Four Seasons Family Practice (FSFP), Fairfield, ME